-The trailer for Split quickly received a lot of attention as people have long been fascinated by Dissociative Identity Disorder (DID), a mental disorder in which one person has multiple personalities.
-However, many other people quickly became hesitant as well, worrying that this film would aestheticize mental conditions and spread misinformation.
+The trailer for M. Night Shyamalan’s Split quickly received a lot of attention as people have long been fascinated by Dissociative Identity Disorder (DID), a mental condition in which one person has multiple personalities.
+However, many other people quickly became hesitant, worrying that this film would aestheticize mental conditions and spread misinformation.

 Other directors, such has Quentin Tarantino, have similarly walked the line when taking on controversial topics, such as slavery in Django Unchained.
 Although, Tarantino ultimately empowered the subjects of these tragedies by telling a version of events in which they secure their own agency and heroically enact a just revenge.

-I wanted to walk into Split with an open mind, especially since M. Night Shyamalan’s works range from unforgettable masterpieces like The Sixth Sense and unwatchable scraps of hot garbage like Lady in the Water.
-Needless to say, his films are very hit or miss, as it sometimes feels like he’s become a parodic version of himself who overcompensates in new movies due to the insecurity of standing in the shadows of his past works.
+Before seeing this movie, it’s unclear as to whether or not Shyamalan can accomplish the same feat.
+I wanted to walk into Split with an open mind, but Shyamalan’s works range from unforgettable masterpieces like The Sixth Sense to unwatchable scraps of hot garbage like Lady in the Water.
+Needless to say, his films are very hit or miss, as it sometimes feels like he’s become a parodic version of himself who overcompensates in his new movies due to the insecurity of standing in the shadows of his past works.

-Split challenged me from the get go as I, and many other viewers, begin to question how realistic a scary movie is if the characters aren’t being clever or hardworking enough in escaping the antagonist.
-Main character Casey Cooke (Anya Taylor-Joy) very easily gets abducted along with two other girls but her compliance with her kidnapper becomes an important part of her character development.
-It’s important to remember that everyone responds differently to danger and, yes, people really do trip when they are running wildly in the woods, even if their life depends on it.
+Split challenged me from the get go as I, and many other viewers, tend to question how realistic a scary movie is if the characters aren’t being clever and hardworking enough in escaping the antagonist.
+Main character Casey Cooke (Anya Taylor-Joy) very easily gets abducted along with two other girls, but her compliance with her kidnapper becomes an important part of her character development.
+It’s necessary to remember that everyone responds differently to danger and, yes, people really do trip when they are running wildly in the woods, even if their life depends on it.

-Being a woman unfortunately involves awareness of these types of dangers, so I was not surprised about a man kidnapping three women.
-The tension builds as the film preys on my expectations but there is quickly some relief when one of Kevin Wendell Crumb’s (James McAvoy) personalities assures the girls that the predatory personality, Dennis, has been prohibited from touching them.
-Still, his obvious desires remain disturbing.
+Women are expected to have a hyper-awareness of possibly getting kidnapped or sexually assaulted at any given moment.
+The film capitalizes on this fear by preying on my expectations, but there is quickly some relief when one of Kevin Wendell Crumb’s (James McAvoy) personalities assures the girls that the predatory personality, Dennis, has been prohibited from touching them.
+Still, Dennis’ perverse desires remain apparent and disturbing.

-As the story goes on the two other captives put forth a good effort to escape while Casey attempts to stay alive by playing by the rules.
 I’m not a psychiatrist, but with some research, Shyamalan’s portrayal of DID is somewhat true to life.
-We don’t see much of Kevin’s personality, but we do see a lot of his host personality, or his most present and powerful personality, although this is not the personality he was born with.
+We don’t see much of Kevin’s personality (mind you, this is the “natural-born” personality of the villain), but we do see a lot of his host personality, or his most present and powerful personality.
 At first, the host was thought to be Barry, a charming fashion designer that seeks treatment from Dr. Fletcher.
-As it turns out, Dennis has become the host personality but often pretends to be Barry in order to subdue the doctor’s worries.
-Meanwhile, Dr. Fletcher is presenting her research to the scientific community, which asserts that people with mental disorders are actually stronger and more capable that those deemed “normal.”
+As it turns out, Dennis has become the host personality, but he often pretends to be Barry in order to subdue the doctor’s worries.
+Meanwhile, Dr. Fletcher is presenting her research to the scientific community, which asserts that people with mental disorders are actually stronger and more capable than those deemed “normal.”
 This isn’t an entirely original idea, but it’s definitely an intriguing perspective.